Secure-Platforms-Lab-W-M/MASC/readme.md

 ## Related work

+If you use our work, please cite the following papers:

 A. S. Ami, N. Cooper, K. Kafle, K. Moran, D. Poshyvanyk and A. Nadkarni, "Why Crypto-detectors Fail: A Systematic Evaluation of Cryptographic Misuse Detection Techniques," 2022 IEEE Symposium on Security and Privacy (SP), San Francisco, CA, USA, 2022, pp. 614-631, doi: [10.1109/SP46214.2022.9833582]( https://doi.org/10.1109/SP46214.2022.9833582).

 ```bibtex
 @inproceedings{ami-masc-oakland22,